-12 Top-Rated Tourist Attractions & Things to Do in Liverpool
+14 Top-Rated Tourist Attractions in Liverpool

 The heart of Merseyside lies on the east bank of the Mersey estuary, just three miles from the sea.
 At this point, the Mersey is almost a mile wide, opening out inland into a three-mile-wide basin.
 This is one of the reasons Liverpool, with one of the largest harbors in the world not dependent on tides, remains a major port for transatlantic shipping.

-Liverpool also has the distinction of being named a UNESCO World Heritage Site, a designation that covers six locations in the center of Liverpool including Pier Head, Albert Dock, and William Brown Street.
+Liverpool also has the distinction of being named a UNESCO World Heritage Site.
+The designation that covers six locations in the center of Liverpool including Pier Head, Royal Albert Dock, and William Brown Street.
 The city is also a popular shopping destination, particularly around trendy Liverpool One, a 42-acre site dedicated to serious retail therapy.

 See also: Where to Stay in Liverpool

-1 The Beatles
+1. The Beatles

-Other Beatles related sites include the Cavern Walks (murals by Cynthia Lennon); The Beatles Shop; and 20 Forthlin Road, McCartney's former home, where the band wrote and rehearsed many of their early songs (the property is open to the public and features Beatles memorabilia and photos).
+Other Beatles related sites include the Cavern Walks (murals by Cynthia Lennon); The Beatles Shop; and 20 Forthlin Road, McCartney's former home.
+It was here the band wrote and rehearsed many of their early songs, and the property is now open to the public and features Beatles memorabilia and photos.

 Also of interest to fans are John Lennon's childhood home at 251 Menlove Avenue, along with the Casbah Coffee Club in West Derby.
 Opened in 1959 by the parents of Pete Best, the Beatles' first drummer, as a venue for upcoming local bands, the Casbah became a regular haunt of the Fab Four and remains much as it was in its heyday.

-Address: Britannia Vaults, Albert Dock, Liverpool
+Address: Britannia Vaults, Royal Albert Dock, Liverpool

-2 Albert Dock
+2. Royal Albert Dock

-The superbly restored Albert Dock, the first such facility in Britain to be built using only bricks and iron, is an impressive five-story-high block of buildings surrounding the harbor basin where cotton, tobacco, and sugar were once unloaded.
+The superbly restored Royal Albert Dock was the first such facility in Britain to be built using only bricks and iron.
+At its heart is an impressive five-story-high block of buildings surrounding the harbor basin where cotton, tobacco, and sugar were once unloaded.
 These enormous Victorian structures are built around an arcaded walkway, their cast Tuscan columns once serving as capstans for moored ships.

 Address: Albert Dock, Liverpool